-The oligopolistic nature of oil can be explained in a nutshell as the producers have perfect knowledge of the consumers but consumers do not have any information about the producers or their act of influencing the prices.
-This practice of influencing prices sometimes results in a negative effect on national economy.
-In oligopoly there are few producers with compared to large number of consumers.
-So when one firm or producer becomes the market leader, it makes others to follow it or dominate them to fix prices.
+The oligopolistic nature of the oil can be explained in a nutshell as the producers have perfect knowledge of the consumers but consumers do not have any information about the producers or their act of influencing the prices.
+This practice of influencing prices sometimes results in a negative effect on the national economy.
+In an oligopoly, there are few producers compared to a large number of consumers.
+So when one firm or producer becomes the market leader, it makes others follow it or dominate them to fix prices.
 The producers, due to an uncompetitive market structure, enjoy heavy marginal profit by increasing or lowering the prices.
 This practice attracts more customers as well as restricts entry of new competitors to the market.

-An example, in this context, can be given of Organization of Petroleum Exporting Countries (OPEC).
+An example, in this context, can be given by the Organization of Petroleum Exporting Countries (OPEC).
 It is an intergovernmental organization of 14 nations, most of them being oil exporters.
 OPEC’s stated mission is “to coordinate and unify the petroleum policies of its member countries and ensure the stabilization of oil markets, in order to secure an efficient, economic and regular supply of petroleum to consumers, a steady income to producers, and a fair return on capital for those investing in the petroleum industry”.
-OPEC is dominated by the Arab countries to safeguard their interest and avoid unnecessary price fluctuations.
-As it controls approximately 80% of the total world’s oil reserves, they try to influence oil prices with consent of each other and set the production quotas.
-This in turn results in an effective cartel.
+OPEC is dominated by Arab countries to safeguard their interest and avoid unnecessary price fluctuations.
+As it controls approximately 80% of the total world’s oil reserves, they try to influence oil prices with the consent of each other and set the production quotas.
+This, in turn, results in an effective cartel.

 Kinked Demand Curve

 We know that supply and demand relationship greatly affects the economy.
-In oligopoly, kinked demand curve has large importance as it depicts exact relationship between firms and their behavior.
+In an oligopoly, the kinked demand curve has large importance as it depicts an exact relationship between firms and their behavior.
 In economics, the demand curve is the relationship between the price of a certain commodity and the quantity of it that consumers are willing and able to purchase at any given price.
-In oligopoly, price change of the product is not constant or does not follow any certain pattern.
-It greatly depends upon consumer behavior and market situation of rivals.
-Therefore, demand curve of any firm would have a kink at the prevailing price of the product.
+In an oligopoly, the price change of the product is not constant or does not follow any certain pattern.
+It greatly depends upon consumer behavior and the market situation of rivals.
+Therefore, the demand curve of any firm would have a kink at the prevailing price of the product.

 - On the other hand, if a particular firm in the industry changes the price of its product, and following this, all other firms also change their prices in the same direction, and, say by the same proportion, for the sake of simplicity, then the firm’s demand curve would be relatively more steep like DD’.
 This is because, in this case, as the firm decreases or increases the price, its product becomes neither relatively cheaper nor dearer.
 Therefore, now its demand curve would be less elastic, or steeper, than dd’—now the demand curve would be like DD’.

-The important assumption in kinked demand curve is that if a firm reduces the price of its product, the rivals would follow the suit, but if it increase the price, then the rivals would not follow it.
-This assumption can be explained in better manner by game theory.
+The important assumption in the kinked demand curve is that if a firm reduces the price of its product, the rivals would follow the suit, but if it increases the price, then the rivals would not follow it.
+This assumption can be explained in a better manner by game theory.

 Let us suppose that p1 or Op1 is the initial price of the product and q1 or Oq1 is the demand for the product.

-Case 1- If the firm increase the price of the product
+Case 1- If the firm increases the price of the product

-If one firm increase the price of the product, the rivals will not follow the suit.
-Therefore in this case the firm’s demand would decrease along segment Rd of the relatively more elastic demand curve dd’.
+If one firm increases the price of the product, the rivals will not follow the suit.
+Therefore, in this case, the firm’s demand would decrease along segment Rd of the relatively more elastic demand curve dd’.